 According to this article on Property Industry Eye, “the latest data from independent web monitoring firm Hitwise shows that over the first two weeks since the launch of OnTheMarket (OTM) it has attracted a total of 194,000 visits (an average of 14,000 per day) versus 18.8 million visits for Zoopla Property Group (ZPG) over the same period.”

-Hitwise is a company that tracks daily rankings of the world’s most popular web sites by monitoring the activity of surfers.
+Hitwise is a company that tracks daily rankings of the world’s most popular websites by monitoring the activity of surfers.
 I’ve used Hitwise before, but in a different vertical, and the data was pretty accurate/useful.
 However, it’s still only speculation, we can never really verify how cleansed and accurate the data is, but if the figures are even loosely accurate, I suspect OnTheMarket is in SERIOUS trouble, especially after putting out national TV commercials, which we can all assume cost a small fortune.

 To give you some sense of relativity, I can tell you that this pitiful, dark hole of a blog, which some refer to as the armpit of the internet, currently generates more views than those reported.
 If that’s not a reason to worry and call an emergency board meeting, I don’t know what is.
 I haven’t spent a penny on marketing, very few people can stomach what I have to say, let alone endorse my words, and I rarely have anything useful to share.

-Now, it’s important to make clear distinction between “views” and “unique visitors”, because they’re game-changing figures.
+Now, it’s important to make clear distinctions between “views” and “unique visitors”, because they’re game-changing figures.
 The stats from Hitwise’s report indicates that OTM is receiving an average of 14,000 visits a day, that’s not “unique users”, that’s “visits”

 The nature of classified listing websites is that each “legitimate” user will typically generate multiple page views (e.g. each person will look at 10 properties, and that’s being relatively stingy), so that instantly sets the unique visitor count at 1,400 per day (14,000 views / 10 page views = 1,400 unique users).
 Of course, I’m only speculating here with unverified data, but if my blurry calculations are close to being accurate, I suspect management is walking around with respirators and pacemakers, wondering where the fuck they went wrong and why the end-users don’t give a shit that their agents are getting a better deal through their service.